Twitchkidd/RNWebviewMicPermission/README.md

 Well it's some time later, and if I could possibly explain what is happening on this side ... oh my God ...

 Look I've not got high hopes for this, not gonna lie.

+2019-05-25

+Good morning!
+Let's see where we're at here ... booting emulator ...

+Okay this bothers me a little.
+Why is this necessary?
+Does the Google App just turn the microphone to record? `emulator: Revoking microphone permissions for Google App.`

+Oh good, that's the same error message as last time, haha.

+`Invariant Violation: requireNativeComponent: "PermissionWebviewManager" was not found on the UIManager.`

+Okay, so I added, I think, the package to MainApplication, in the getPackages function.

+Mmm, well ... package listproject doesn't exist.
+Cooool ...
+I'm trying to get this thing to compile by removing all the video stuff from the added 'listproject' stuff ...

+LOL I just removed things until it compiled.

+Okay, made some changes, going to start a new branch to nuke this thing and get it going with the current way of doing native android modules, because I think Context changed everything.
+It's maybe starting to look less like giberish to me.